pgcalixto/music-album-web-app/README.md

   `setup.sh` and `server/database/pool-factory.js`.
 * Add tests for the Node server (include API validation)
 * Add tests for the React client
+* Make it possible to connect to the MySQL database without `mysql_native_password` plugin set

 ## Issues